lzpmpc005/Traffic_Management_System/README.md

 ## Introduction[![](https://raw.githubusercontent.com/aregtech/areg-sdk/master/docs/img/pin.svg)](#introduction)

-**Bookstore**
+**Traffic_Management_System**
-This project is part of a Django-based book management system.
-It provides the following features:
+This project is a simulating traffic management system, developed with Django and use PostgreSQL as a local database server.
+It has been implemented with the following features:
-- Add books and authors
+- Register Owners
-- View inventory and filter books
+- Register Vehicles
-- Update and delete books
+- Register Junctions
-- Bulk delete books
+- Recognize Vehicle Plate Number

 ## Installation and Run

-1. Create a virtual environment and install dependencies:
+### I. Create a virtual environment and install dependencies:
 ```bash
 pip install django # For Linux/macOS/Windows
 ```